An Accumulative Model for Quantum Theories: Discussion

 \section{Discussion}

 This construction provides a conceptually simple solution to many conundrums of quantum theory.
-It accounts for all quantum paradoxes, since it yields the same probabilities as quantum theory (to a close approximation).
-The model requires no distinction between observer and observed, because the probabilistic significance of the wavefunction is a consequence of the model, rather than an extraneous assumption that is made to match theory with experiment.
-In particular, the ``measurement problem'' is no longer a problem: what is perceived as a ``collapse of the wavefunction'' corresponds to the fact that one particular state of the universe is selected as a result of the thresholding process.
+It accounts for all quantum paradoxes, since it yields the same predictions as quantum theory (to a close approximation).
+It also has many advantages compared to other interpretations of quantum mechanics.
+It avoids the agnosticism of the Copenhagen interpretation; it circumvents the complicated branching and enormous configuration space required by the many-worlds interpretation; it requires no internal guidance system for particles as does Bohmian quantum mechanics; and it avoids difficulties with causality inherent in transactional quantum mechanics.
+Furthermore, unlike these other interpretations, the probabilistic nature of wavefunctions is intrinsic to the model.

-According to the model, the universe is not at all what it appears.
-It indicates that causality is an illusion, and that apparent ``cause and effect'' relationships are correlations in the outcome of an inaccessible process that occurs outside of spacetime.
+The model gives a highly non-intuitive picture of the workings of the universe.
+It tells us that causality is an illusion: apparent ``cause and effect'' relationships are correlations in the outcome of an inaccessible process that occurs outside of spacetime.
 The Big Bang does not account for the ``origin'' of the universe, because it is also part of the outcome of an extra-dimensional process which produces past, present, and future together as an entirety.
 (The model thus seems to imply that the universe will have finite duration.)
-The vacuum is not a ``boiling sea of virtual particles and antiparticles,''\cite{NatGeo} as quantum field theories seem to imply, but only appears so because of the accumulation process through which the observable universe is actualized.
+The vacuum is not a ``boiling sea of virtual particles and antiparticles''\cite{NatGeo} as quantum field theories seem to imply, but only appears so because of the accumulation process through which the observable universe is actualized.

-We mentioned in the introduction that the ``pre-space'' approach proposed and developed by Bohm, Hiley, and others bears some similarity to our approach.
-However, our portrayal of “pre-space” is radically different from that envisioned by Bohm et. al. .
-Perhaps the best way to see this is to compare motivating analogies.

-The original inspiration for our model was the example of a cellular phone which accumulates a pilot signal broadcast by a base station as the phone is carried in the user's pocket.
-When the signal accumulation reaches a certain threshold, a detection is logged.
-The user’s location at the moment of detection is determined by the process of signal accumulation—but no record of his past motion may be seen in the final outcome.
-Still, the outcome reflects the process in that the detection location is more likely to be at a location where the signal is strong.
-In other words, the legacy of the process of signal accumulation is seen in the probability distribution of the observed outcome.